clockworksspheres/ramdisk/README.md

 ## Windows

-Will call a currently available ramdisk executable, like [StarWind's Ramdisk](https://www.starwindsoftware.com/high-performance-ram-disk-emulator), to create a ramdisk.
-ImDisk is EOL, so the project will no longer be working with it.
+Will call a currently available ramdisk executable, like [AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
+Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
+The AIM Toolkit must be installed prior to using this project.

 Prototype in flux, may or may not work.